yamin-shihab/study-notes/grade-7/science.md

     + Structural fatigue is a permanent change in a structure caused by too much force being applied. (cracks, bending)
     + Structural failure is when a structure can no longer perform its function due to the forces acting on it.
     + Sometimes, structural failure is beneficial if it happens in an intentional, controlled way. (car bumper, blades of grass for sports, shear pins)
-+ Triangles are the strongest structural shape since they are good at spreading force and can't be bent easily (rigid).
++ Triangles are the strongest structural shape since they're good at spreading force and can't be bent easily (rigid).
     + A brace (kind of like a beam) forms a triangle at the point where pieces meet, therefore making it stronger.
     + Corrugation is forming a material into wave-like ridges or folds.
-They are stronger since they form many triangles. (cardboard)
+They're stronger since they form many triangles. (cardboard)
     + Trusses are frameworks of beams joined to form triangles.
 + Other structural supports include:
     + A buttress is a slanted brace that supports an exterior part of a structure. (supports on the sides of a dome or arch)